Hurricane Helene Updates: Learn More

 The Caverns

-The Caverns, an underground music pavilion created by water over eons, is the new home of Bluegrass Underground, a nationally-syndicated, PBS television series featuring roots, country, bluegrass and folk artists from all over the world.
-Even when the series isn’t being filmed, a regular series of concerts are held.
+The Caverns, an underground music pavilion created by water over eons, is home to The Caverns Sessions, featuring artists in various genres like EDM, rock, punk, country, bluegrass and more.
 Attending a concert at the Caverns is an unforgettable experience, and the perfect way to end your visit to the South Cumberland Plateau of Tennessee.

 Unique structures both natural and man-made, homemade dishes and desserts, history and music are just waiting to be discovered in Tennessee’s South Cumberland Plateau.